Learning Logical Rules using Minimum Message Length: Algorithms

 \textbf{Search: } To implement the search for good rule combinations in step (iii), both \textsc{MaxSynth} and \textsc{ApproxLearner} use constraint solvers, specialised tools which efficiently search large combinatorial spaces given a cost to optimise. \textsc{ApproxLearner} uses the CP-SAT \cite{cpsatlp} constraint solver.
 CP-SAT requires a linear cost to perform an effective search.
 The C-MDL cost is already linear and is modelled directly in CP-SAT.
 The MML cost is not linear, so we use a linear approximation.

-\textbf{Linear MML Approximation: } We cache the values of the length of the rule-specific information $C_{R'}(H)$ (equation \ref{eq:C-R(H)}) for each rule, as it behaves linearly: $C_{R'}(H_{1} \cup H_{2}) = C_{R'}(H_1)+C_{R'}(H_2)$ for any two hypotheses $H_1, H_2$.
-For all other terms in the $C(H,E)$ sum (equation \ref{eq:full cost}), we select five breakpoints and linearly interpolate between each to determine a piecewise linear (PL) approximation.
-We provide the PL approximations, the cached $C(R)$ values, and rule statistics to the CP-SAT solver so that it may implement the search procedure.
+\textbf{Linear MML Approximation: } We cache the values of all message costs that behave linearly.
+For all other terms that compose the $C(h,E)$ sum (equation \ref{eq:full cost}), we select five breakpoints and linearly interpolate between each to determine a piecewise linear (PL) approximation.
+We provide the PL approximations, the cached rule encoding values, and rule statistics to the CP-SAT solver so that it may implement the search procedure.